MaviraAI/.github/README.md

-# .github
+# Welcome to Mavira!
-Public README for organization
+Check back soon for updates!